RichiePalma/old-ap-labs/labs/lab0.1/README.md

 Examples:
-The text followed by '//' in the same line is completely ignored /* 'text'*/ other  - Only other is printet... text is ignored
+The text followed by '//' in the same line is completely ignored /* 'text'*/ other  - Only 'other' is printed... 'text' is ignored